hafezomar/lichess-game-analysis/README.md

 # Lichess Game Analysis

-This project analyzes online chess games from a 200k-game Lichess dataset.
+This project analyzes online chess games from a 200,000-game Lichess dataset.
 The goal is to understand how time controls, rating differences, game termination types, and other game-level features relate to chess outcomes.

-This project is currently in progress.
-The first notebook focuses on dataset feasibility, cleaning, and early inspection before moving into SQL-based analysis.
+The project is currently in progress.
+The first notebook focuses on dataset feasibility, cleaning, and game-level feature preparation.
+The second notebook focuses on SQL-based analysis.
+A later notebook will explore engine-evaluation features, and the final notebook will focus on visualizations, insights, and communication.

 ## Project Motivation

 I chose this dataset because it contains both simple game-level metadata and deeper chess-specific information such as move history, clock values, and engine evaluations.
 This makes it a good project for practicing data cleaning, SQL analysis, feature engineering, and careful interpretation.

 Since I'm not highly experienced in chess, I'm being careful not to overinterpret chess-specific variables too early.
-For now, I'm focusing on patterns that are understandable from the data itself, such as time control, game result, termination type, and rating difference.
+For now, I'm focusing on patterns that are understandable from the data itself, such as game category, result, termination type, rating difference, and rating favorite.

 This is a smaller and more focused project compared to my Brazilian e-commerce analysis project.
 I wanted this to be a fun mini project, but still useful for improving an important skill: analytical judgment.